 Berries: Blackberries, blueberries, strawberries and raspberries are low-calorie, high-flavor snack packed with antioxidants, and there aren't many people who find them unappealing.
 I eat a small bowl of these mixed fruits one berry at a time, to both enjoy each one (no two blueberries taste exactly alike) and slow down the snacking.
 Berries keep well in the fridge for almost a week, and frozen berries are almost as tasty as fresh (and are a great cool-down snack after a workout).
 Berries, especially wild ones (keep an eye out for these at the farmers market in a couple of months), are so healthy that the father of organic farming, J.I.
 Rodale, named them to his top 11 healthiest foods.

 Protein drink mixes: A delicious smoothie can be a super-satisfying snack and feel like a treat.
 They can also fit the niche for when you feel like something a little sweet to drink instead of chew.
 Look for those you can just shake up with water, milk or soymilk so you that you know exactly how many calories you are getting.
-I like Vega's new Shake and Go smoothie, because it is made with whole plant ingredients rather than weird chemical isolates.
+I like Vega's Shake and Go smoothie, because it's made with whole plant ingredients rather than weird chemical isolates.

 Cracker-sandwiches: An open-faced cracker sandwich can be made with all sorts of ingredients — keep whole, organic foods in mind and you almost can't go wrong (but hey, s'mores don't count!).
 I like Doctor Kracker's line because they are low-calorie, high taste and made with whole grains and natural ingredients.
-I split one of the big crackers in half, and spread with goat cheese and add a drizzle of honey if I'm in a sweet mood, or slice up some pickled okra (I'm obsessed with Rick's Picks) or cornichons if I'm more into salty (180 calories).
+I split one of the big crackers in half, and spread with goat cheese and add a drizzle of honey if I'm in a sweet mood, or slice up some pickled okra or cornichons if I'm more into salty (180 calories).
 Or I spread with high-quality seeded mustard and a hard-boiled local egg (175 calories).
 Or spread with hummus, fresh parsley and tomato (160 calories).
 I don't eat meat, but if you do, this might be a good place to eat some of your leftover chicken or salmon from last night's dinner.
 The reason you make the "sandwich" on a cracker is to limit the amounts of what you're eating (basic portion control; this works better than idly dipping a cracker in hummus and munching without thought).